auroris/SoulmaskCodec/README.md

 | `node scripts/build.mjs` (`npm run build`) | Build the `dist/` bundles via esbuild.
 Runs automatically on `npm publish`. |
 | `node scripts/build-translations.mjs` (`npm run build-translations`) | Regenerate `src/translations.data.mjs` from the CSV export in `ext/` (see below). |

-The `test-edit-*.mjs` scripts in `scripts/` are end-to-end edit recipes against specific in-game objects (a named chest, a specific NPC's log, a wall).
-They served as the fixtures for verifying round-trip writes preserved their changes after re-import.
+The `test-edit-*.mjs` scripts in `scripts/` are edit recipes against specific in-game objects (a named chest, a specific NPC's log, a wall).
 Useful as templates for your own edits; see the file headers for the expected before/after.

 ### Regenerating translations

-The translation tables ship pre-generated in `src/translations.data.mjs`, so a normal install/build doesn't need anything in `ext/`.
-To rebuild from a fresh game patch:
+The translation tables ship pre-generated in `src/translations.data.mjs` To rebuild from a fresh game patch:

 1. Generate the CSV export with [SoulmaskDataMiner](https://github.com/auroris/SoulmaskDataMiner).
 2. Drop the export into `ext/` at the repo root (gitignored).
 3. Run `npm run build-translations`.

-`ext/` is not bundled in this repo; it's raw extracted data sized in the hundreds of MB.

 ## Tests